Application Entry Point — Agentuity Documentation

 Application Entry Point

-Initialize your Agentuity app with createApp() and configure services
+Initialize your Agentuity app with createApp() and configure the runtime entry file

 createApp